Transfer of License Act Summary

 An alcohol license may not be transferred across county lines, with the exception of a bar license.
 The new buyer must be able to qualify for the license and may not be delinquent in the payment of state, employment, or federal taxes.

 The DABC license may not be bundled together with other assets.
 There must be a determining price allocated for the license, and all legal documents must indicate the purchase price paid for the license, even if it is zero.

 - For instance, if a business is being sold and the price being paid for the business would not change even if there was no DABC license being transferred, then the amount paid for the license might be zero.
 However, the amount assigned must be indicated in the purchase documents and on the transfer application.

 - On the other hand, if a person would not be buying the business without the DABC license included, all assets, both tangible and intangible, must be itemized including the purchase price for the DABC license.
-The amount being paid for the license must be put into an escrow account.
-There will always be a dollar amount in this case and the amounts paid for other assets must not be inflated to avoid escrow.
+There will always be a dollar amount in this case and the amounts paid for other assets must not be inflated.
 (See Buying or Selling in the column on the right).

 - Sometimes only the DABC license is being transferred and no other assets of a business.
-Then the amount paid for the license must also be put into escrow.
+Then the amount paid for the license must be in the purchase agreement.

 ONCE THE TRANSFER IS APPROVED BY THE COMMISSION:

 Operations of the retail license must begin within 30 days, however, the department may grant one 30 day extension upon written request.
 The commission may also grant one or more additional extensions not to exceed, in total, seven months from the day on which the commission approved the transfer.
 The licensee must be able to demonstrate to the commission that they:

 - Cannot begin operations because the transferee is improving the licensed premises,

 - Obtained a building permit for the improvements if the local jurisdiction requires it, and